statox/blog/src/posts/2021/11/eleventy_secrets.md

 CLEAR_DIR='src/secrets'
 SECRET_DIR='src/.secrets'

-# Check if their are some files in the clear directory
+# Check if there are some files in the clear directory
 if [ -n "$(ls -A $CLEAR_DIR 2>/dev/null)" ]
 then
   echo "Secrets repository seems already decrypted."